Why Are People Ditching Hostinger? (And What to Use Instead)

 - Data center limitations in certain regions

-We tested 12 hosting providers over 30 days to find the 5 best alternatives that actually deliver better value where it matters.
+We tested 12 hosting providers over 30 days to find the 5 best alternatives that actually offer better value where it counts.

 1. SiteGround — Best Overall Alternative